Jamesokay/van-gogh-app/README.md

 - Have set up Ngrok with a static URL, which was amazingly easy.

+### Day 32 (24/05/2024):

+- Have brought back the postgres database and seeded it
+- Have implemented an API endpoint that receives data from the Leonardo webhook, via a Ngrok tunnel
+- Have replaced logic for fetching generations from Leonardo API with logic for fetching from db using SQL
+- Will implement logic for updating db with data from webhook
+- Will then get rid of polling logic
+- Will then implement revalidation

 ### To Do:

 - Replace polling with webhook